hybridpollo/ansible_rally_setup/README.md

-### Ansible Driven Rally Deployment for OpenStack Cloud Validation
+### Ansible Driven Rally Benchmark Framework Deployment for OpenStack

 #### About
 This repository contains an Ansible playbook used to configure and install